chenditc/face-recognition-pomodoro/README.md

 ## What is this?

-This is a **Pomodoro clock**.
+This is a **Pomodoro Clock**.
+It's special because:

-Unlike other Pomodoro Clock, it can automatically help you start **a focus session** when the camera detected your face.
-When the camera no longer detect your face, it starts **a rest session**.
+- It can automatically help you start **a focus session** when the camera detected your face.
+- It can automatically start **a rest session** When the camera no longer detect your face

+We will need two permission from you:
+- Permission to **send notification**, so that you will get reminded when session timed out.
+- Permission to **access your camera**.

+Please click allow button around the browser's url.

 ### What if I left my camera but don't want to stop the Pomodoro session?